Whiskey honoring Black namesake thrives after story comes to light - NewsBreak

 “What I tell people when you buy whiskey or when you drink whiskey is that it needs to be approachable.
 It needs to be something you do want to reach for,” said Morgan.
 “I think we’re producing is one of those brands that you love.
 In all the whiskey I have at home, and I have quite a bit of it, I want you to reach for Uncle Nearest.”

 The company launched the Uncle Nearest HBCU Old-Fashioned challenge this year to raise $1 million dollars.
-From now until March 31, consumers can participate in the challenge in one of four ways.
-Click this link for more information .Copyright 2023 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+From now until March 31st consumers can participate in the challenge in one of four ways.
+Click this link for more information.

 Comments / 0